-Our algorithm is "purposefully sloppy" in identifying appearances (for reasons similar to the reason bloom filters permit false positives, but are able to return false if an item is not in the set).
+The algorithm we use to identify appearances is "purposefully sloppy" (for reasons similar to the reason why bloom filters permit false positives).
 We would rather include a byte pattern that "appears" to be an address but is not, rather than not include an actual appearance.
-Unfortunately, it turns out that this is not even theoretically possible, which leads to the idea of "baddress" which is described below.
+Unfortunately, it turns out that finding every address appearance is not even theoretically possible, which leads to the idea of "baddress" which is described below.